joachimth/PhantomSDR-Plus_docker/README.md

 ## Added start files and configs for various recievers.
 Some need Soapy and RX_TOOLS installed else they do not work, e.g. Airspy Discovery and SDRPlay RSP1A.
 I also added psutils as it's needed for killall command.
+Do not forget to disable opencl if you didn't install it, it's recommened you do.
 -- Bas ON5HB